dmitryuchuvatov/module/README.md

 # Sample repo that can be used as Module

-More unformation about modules is [here](https://www.terraform.io/docs/language/modules/sources.html)
+More information about modules is [here](https://www.terraform.io/docs/language/modules/sources.html)

 # Prerequisites